Chinook Salmon Research Initiative

 What is causing low runs of Chinook salmon in Alaska?

 Numerous physical and biological factors can influence production and survival of Chinook salmon in the freshwater and marine phases of their lifecycle.
-Additional research is needed to gain a better understanding of the primary factors that are affecting Chinook productivity and abundance.
+Research through this initiative suggests that most of the Chinook salmon mortality is occurring in the first few months of life at sea and freshwater survival has been average or even above average.
+Additional research is needed to gain a better understanding of the primary factors that are affecting Chinook productivity and abundance especially in the marine environment.
 Fluctuations in the survival of Chinook salmon smolt can significantly alter run strengths at local, regional, and statewide scales.
-Environmental conditions such as precipitation, air and ocean temperatures and water currents, to name a few, are believed to affect juvenile salmon survival.
+For instance, the long-term marine survival for four Southeast stocks has been about four percent, meaning for every 100 smolt that emigrate to sea, four fish will return as adults over the next one to five years.
+Research has shown that during the recent period of poor production, marine survival has dipped below one percent.
+This decrease in marine survival, even in the face of some very good freshwater production in several systems, has been driving the downturn in overall adult production.
+The exact mechanisms behind the increased mortality rates are unknown, but environmental conditions such as precipitation, air and ocean temperatures and water currents, to name a few, are believed to affect juvenile salmon survival.

 What are the State of Alaska and Federal Governments doing to help affected Alaskans?

-In addition to the new Chinook salmon research funds, Governor Parnell requested fishery federal disaster determinations from the Secretary of Commerce for Chinook fisheries on the Yukon and Kuskokwim Rivers (July 14, 2012), Cook Inlet, the Kenai River, and streams of Upper Cook Inlet (August 16, 2012) .
-In September of 2012, the Secretary of Commerce, after reviewing information from the State of Alaska, determined that a commercial fishery failure due to a fishery resource disaster exists for three regions of the Alaska Chinook salmon fishery.
-As a result, Congress had the authority to appropriate funds for fishery disaster relief under the Magnuson-Stevens Fisheries Management and Conservation Act.
-The areas affected may also qualify for other forms of federal assistance.
-In November of 2012, the U.S. Small Business Administration recently made an Economic Injury Disaster Loan declaration, qualifying businesses in the affected region without credit available elsewhere for federal loans at a 4 percent interest rate.
-Governor Parnell's administration is actively working with the Alaska Congressional Delegation toward a Congressional appropriation for relief.
+In addition to the Chinook Salmon Research Initiative funds, in 2012 the State of Alaska requested fishery federal disaster determinations from the U.S. Secretary of Commerce for Chinook salmon fisheries on the Yukon and Kuskokwim Rivers, and Cook Inlet.
+In September 2012, the Secretary of Commerce, after reviewing information from the state, determined that a commercial fishery failure due to a fishery resource disaster exists for three regions of the Alaska Chinook salmon fishery.
+As a result, in 2014 Congress appropriated $20.8 million for fishery disaster relief under the Magnuson-Stevens Fisheries Management and Conservation Act.